drewlyton/blog-posts/3 Shape Up Tactics Every Product Team Can Use.md

 Speaking of which - let's talk about...

 ### 🐰 Rabbit Holes - Potential Pitfalls
+All too often, just as we're hitting a stride and gaining momentum with the team, we hit some unforeseen obstacle.
+Sometimes, that obstacle was hidden.
+Othertimes, that obstacle was in plain sight, but was overlooked.
+Finding *Rabbit Holes* is about taking the time to survey the land and call out the latter early.

+This usually involves asking ourselves and our teams *a ton* of implementation questions like:
+- Does this require our technical team to learn something new?
+-

 ### 🛑 No Gos - Out of Bounds